realworldocaml/book/en/compiler-output-formats.md

 correct but misuses values is rejected with an explanation of the problem.

-Although type checking is done in a single pass in OCaml, it actually consists of three distinct steps:
+Although type checking is done in a single pass in OCaml, it actually consists of three distinct steps that happen simultaneously:

-* an *automatic type inference* engine that calculates types for a module without requiring any manual type annotations.
+* an *automatic type inference* algorithm that calculates types for a module without requiring manual type annotations.
 * a *module system* that combines software components with explicit knowledge of their type signatures.
 * performing *explicit subtyping* checks for objects and polymorphic variants.